 All musical instruments - from trombones to tambourines - wear out with use.
 They need the delicate touch of someone who can fix broken parts or retune to perfect pitch.
 Repair specialists are often employed by music stores that sell instruments and equipment.
-An apprenticeship into technician may be required.
+An apprenticeship into a technician may be required.

 Lawyer, Accountant and Other Professionals

 Bands, performers and concert promoters need legal and financial expertise.
 Entertainment lawyers review contracts, arrange deals and bail out misbehaving clients.
 Financial managers balance the books and prevent money from being squandered.
-Your friends will drool when you text them you’ve just closed a deal for their favourite act.
+Your friends will drool when you text them; you've just closed a deal for their favourite act.

 Music Festival and Concert Organizer

 An incredible amount of unseen effort goes into arranging music events.
 Booking the talent.
 Ordering sound equipment.
 Renting a venue.
 Marketing the performers and selling tickets.
 Providing security.
 Vending merchandise.
-Maybe you could be part those processes.
+Maybe you could be part of those processes.
 Free attendance, anyone?